How to build a notification center into your Android app

 Templates are the core of how Sendbird Business Messaging works.
 These are pre-formatted, customizable message designs that allow you to send a coordinated flow of personalized notifications through multiple channels by building and then triggering the corresponding templates for each channel.

-Templates can be created and customized in the Sendbird Dashboard without writing code.
+Templates can be created and customized in the Sendbird dashboard without writing code.
 This allows non-engineers, such as product managers and marketers, to easily compose up to 100 different templates and send notifications that fit the needs of their exact use case.

 Next, we’ll configure a template and test it out.